 Jo Kidd is our founder and lead organiser.
 Jo is a lifelong community activist and has been vegan since 2003 and was veggie for 21 years before that.

-They have a 6 year old daughter.
-The whole family is vegan and they co-house with fellow vegans just outside Canterbury 🙂
+They are also in the process of setting up a veganic (vegan, organic) farm (Vegan Organics Kent) near Faversham.
+They have a 7 year old daughter.
+The whole family is vegan and they live just outside Canterbury.

 Terry has been vegan since 2003.
 He was raised on a small-holding so has seen first-hand how animals are treated by the meat and dairy industries.